kbuika/steroid/README.md

 - Run `pnpm dev` to compile the Typescript code.

-- Run `pnpm link-cli` - this will unlink and link the project `./dist/index.js` to your global package bin directory
+- Run `pnpm link-cli` - this makes the current local package accessible system-wide

 - You can now run `steroid` in your terminal.
 If this does not work and you are not on windows, try the `pnpm sudo-link-cli` command or the `pnpm chmod-cli`